Core Web Vitals Explained: Non-Technical Guide

 Conclusion

-Core Web Vitals removed the mystery from "site speed."
-Google has provided exact targets: load the main visual in under 2.5 seconds (LCP), react to clicks in under 200ms (INP), and don't physically shift the page while the user is reading (CLS).
+Core Web Vitals removed some mystery from "site speed."
+Google gives exact targets: load the main visual in under 2.5 seconds (LCP), react to clicks in under 200ms (INP), and keep the page stable while the visitor is reading (CLS).

 While fixing these issues requires technical implementation, the ROI is massive.
 Passing CWV not only provides a highly confirmed SEO ranking benefit against slower competitors, but it directly protects your conversion rates by preventing users from abandoning a frustrating, slow-loading experience.